galaxyproject/training-material/topics/statistics/tutorials/gpu_jupyter_lab/tutorial.md

 {: .hands_on}

 The above tool extracts the first column from dataset residing in the output dataset collection.
-All the three steps explained above shows how GPU Jupyterlab tool can be used with other Galaxy tools to create a workflow.
+All three steps explained above show how the GPU Jupyterlab tool can be used with other Galaxy tools to create a workflow.

 # Conclusion